papiodesu/leptos_book/src/islands.md

 }
 ```

 Now the tabs behave exactly as I’d expect.
-"Tabs」 passes the signal via context to each 「Tab", which uses it to determine whether it should be open or not.
+"Tabs" passes the signal via context to each "Tab", which uses it to determine whether it should be open or not.

-> That’s why in "HomePage」, I made 「let tabs = move ||」 a function, and called it like 「{tabs()}」: creating the tabs lazily this way meant that the 「Tabs」 island would already have provided the 「selected」 context by the time each 「Tab" went looking for it.
+> That’s why in "HomePage", I made "let tabs = move ||" a function, and called it like "{tabs()}": creating the tabs lazily this way meant that the "Tabs" island would already have provided the "selected" context by the time each "Tab" went looking for it.

 Our complete tabs demo is about 200kb uncompressed: not the smallest demo in the world, but still significantly smaller than the “Hello, world” using client side routing that we started with!
-Just for kicks, I built the same demo without islands mode, using "#[server]」 functions and 「Suspense". and it was over 400kb.
+Just for kicks, I built the same demo without islands mode, using "#[server]" functions and "Suspense". and it was over 400kb.
 So again, this was about a 50% savings in binary size.
 And this app includes quite minimal server-only content: remember that as we add additional server-only components and pages, this 200kb will not grow.

 ## Overview